-- a) the applicant has the right to a fair hearing and how to request a fair hearing, and; - b) the applicant has the right to contact the DHHS if he or she believes the municipality has violated the law.
+- a) the applicant has the right to a fair hearing and how to request a fair hearing, and: - b) the applicant has the right to contact the DHHS if they believe the municipality has violated the law.
 The decision will include contact information for the appropriate DHHS office.